 Chronic kidney disease causes a gradual but progressive loss of kidney function.
 Eventually, you reach end-stage renal disease, which is when your kidneys can’t work well enough to keep you healthy.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates work closely with each patient, ensuring they receive optimal treatment that supports their health and keeps them active.
-If you need exceptional care for end-stage renal disease, call the office in Kingwood, Texas, or schedule an appointment online.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates work closely with each patient, ensuring they receive optimal treatment that supports their health and keeps them active.
+If you need exceptional care for end-stage renal disease, call the office in Humble, Texas, or schedule an appointment online.

 Chronic kidney disease progresses through five stages based on how well your kidneys can filter fluids and wastes out of your blood.

 By the time you reach stage five, your kidneys are only working at 10-15% of their normal capacity, which isn’t enough to remove wastes and keep you healthy.
 This is when you’re in end-stage renal disease (ESRD).
 At this stage, you need dialysis or a kidney transplant.

 When your kidneys stop working, toxins build up in your blood.
 The kidneys can no longer regulate your blood pressure, and they stop activating vitamin D, as well as the hormone that helps make red blood cells.